-Programmatic TV “is not a race to the bottom,” Zachary Chapman, ESPN’s VP of digital and publishing sales, said.
+Programmatic TV “is not a race to the bottom,” Zachary Chapman, ESPN’s vice president of digital and publishing sales, said.

 ESPN has been using an automated approach to sell separate inventory – isolated, 30-second spots that appear on-set during SportsCenter, the network’s flagship show.
 ESPN will only sell that inventory if the bids it receives come in at the right value.